suryanshiit/Card-Detection-with-Open-CV/README.md

 ## Code Execution

-- All the input files should be present in
+- All the input files should be present in data/input and all training files should be present in data/training
+- Run the .py in the src folder
 ## Sample outputs
 ![image](./data/outs/Screenshot_20221128_235003.png)